Fred C. Beyer High School: Facilities

-Although when it was opened in 1972 to an enrollment of 975.
-Beyer was originally designed to serve approximately 2000 students.
+Although when it was opened in 1972 to an enrollment of 975, Beyer was originally designed to serve approximately 2000 students.
 By the time the first class of freshman had advanced to seniority, enrollment was about 1800.
 With the addition of numerous portable buildings, the number of enrolled students was as high as 3150, but since Enochs High School opened, enrollment has returned to 1800.

 When built, Beyer was on the outskirts of the city, in northeast Modesto.
 In anticipation of the 1976 United States Bicentennial, the Patriots were chosen as the school's mascot, and the school colors chosen as red, white, and blue.

 Beyer High was intended to incorporate the latest advances in the science of education, the most prominent of which was Daily Demand Scheduling (DDS).
 The DDS or Modular Scheduling as it was called was controversial and ultimately was a dismal failure.
 It gave students the ability to arrange their class schedule each day.
 Oversight of the student scheduling and meeting class requirements was not tracked closely by the Beyer Staff and consequently many students failed to meet graduation requirements.
 Simply put, if a student liked a particular class, then they could schedule the entire day in that class.
 Sadly, there was never even one apology from the Modesto City School Board to all the students that failed to graduate high school due to their short-sighted desire to be different, regardless of the impact it had on many students that were used as guinea pigs.
 DDS was terminated in 1981-82 school year by a decision of the Modesto City School Board of Trustees, due to the outcry from parents and past students.

-Debate and competitive speech teams
+Debate and Competitive Speech Teams

 Under the tutelage of Ron Underwood, Beyer's competitive speech and debate teams and individual competitors won numerous state and national awards in the National Forensics League.

 Athletics

-Football

-Former member of the Central California Conference (CCC).
-Current member of the Modesto Metropolitan Conference (MMC).
-Coach Doug Severe led the Beyer Patriots to their first trip to the Sac-Joaquin Section Playoffs in 2006.
-In 2007 the Beyer Patriots made their second trip to the Sac-Joaquin Section Playoffs.

-Severe played on the 1975 Beyer football team, led by coach Dean Laun, (nicknamed, the Laun Mower), when Beyer won the CCC title while allowing opponents a total of 28 points, including the post-season.
-There being no Sac-Joaquin Section playoffs in the 1970s, Beyer and Stagg High School played a Sac-Joaquin post-season game called the Turkey Bowl.

-In 2011, Beyer's varsity football team went undefeated in league, and 8-2 overall.
-They beat Downey in decision to who won the MMC title, and won that in their division, continuing to proceed into the playoffs.

-Baseball

-Beyer's baseball team frequently won conference championships in the 1970s.

-Won frequent conference championships in the 1980s including a C.I.F.
-Sac-Joaquin Section AAA Tournament 2nd-place finish under P. Cornwell in 1985.